martins5678/Auralin-clinical-trial/README.md

 [![Banner](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/Insulin.jpg)](https://images.unsplash.com/photo-1593491205049-7f032d28cf5c?auto=format&fit=crop&q=80&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&w=1470)

 The increasing prevalence of diabetes in the 21st century is alarming.
-Diabetes, a persistently elevated blood sugar level due to the inability to produce sufficient Insulin or the inability of the body to use its own Insulin, can lead to more serious complications like stroke, blindness, kidney failure, and heart attacks if not properly managed.
+Diabetes is a persistently elevated blood sugar level due to the inability to produce sufficient insulin or the inability of the body to use its own insulin.

-Although diabetes is not curable, the discovery of Insulin by Frederick Banting in the 1920s was like a miracle for diabetes management, and people with severe diabetes with only a few days left were saved.
+Diabetes, although not curable, can be managed effectively with insulin.
+However, insulin can only be administered by a needle multiple times daily because of the unfavorable stomach condition.
+Won’t there be better compliance if there is an oral insulin tablet?

-Despite being a beacon of hope, Insulin faced challenges.
-Insulin can only be administered by a needle multiple times daily because of its high molecular weight, susceptibility to enzymatic degradation, and low diffusion rate across the stomach wall.
-Although there have been some recent innovations in the insulin method of administration, including insulin pumps, won’t there be better compliance if there is an oral insulin tablet?
-In this phase II clinical trial, we compare the effectiveness of Auralin, an oral Insulin, using Novodra, a popular injectable insulin, as a standard.
+In this phase II clinical trial, I compare the effectiveness of Auralin, an oral Insulin, using Novodra, a popular injectable insulin, as a standard.